Skip to content

 B761 is taught by P. Purcell

 This course will review the history and current state of nonprofit corporations and tax-exempt organizations, exploring issues related to their creation, operation and governance for the attorney who may counsel or work for such an organization.
-Charitable giving tax laws will be examined in detail, illustrating the various ways in which an estate planning attorney may advise his or her client to consider a charitable gift in the context of an estate plan.
-Finally, we will show how the field of planned giving offers attorneys a venue for public service by assisting the fundraising needed by a charity to fulfill its mission.
+Charitable giving tax and other laws will be examined in detail, illustrating the various ways in which an attorney may advise his or her client to consider a charitable gift in the context of an estate plan.
+Finally, we will show how the field of service to tax exempt organizations offers attorneys a venue for a professional career and/or volunteer public service to fulfill the missions of these organizations.

 Students will have an opportunity to meet and question staff and attorneys who counsel charitable organizations and their donors or clients in order to learn more about this unique third sector of American society.